Yatharth-Saxena/Multi-User-To-do-Web-Application/README.md

    - Display reminder about database setup
    - Build the project (first time downloads dependencies - requires internet)
    - Start the embedded Tomcat server
+   - **Automatically open the application in your default browser**

-4. Once you see "Server startup" message, open your browser and go to:
+4. If the browser doesn't open automatically, go to:
    - `http://localhost:8080/MultiUserTodoApp`

 ### Manual Run (Alternative)